tomy2105/KnowledgeNotes/cpp/cpp11.md

 **Caution** when a lambda captures a member using implicit by-copy capture, it does not make a copy of that member variable (it captures _this_ and access memeber by reference using _this_).

+If a nested lambda `m2` captures something that is also captured by the immediately enclosing lambda `m1`, then `m2`'s capture is transformed as follows:
+-   if the enclosing lambda `m1` captures by copy, `m2` is capturing the non-static member of `m1`'s closure type, not the original variable or `this`.
+-   if the enclosing lambda `m1` captures by reference, `m2` is capturing the original variable or `this`.

 If a closure object containing references to local variables is invoked after the innermost block scope of its creation, the behavior is undefined.

-The special case is a reference parameter that is captured by reference, it is using the object referred-to by the original reference, not the captured reference itself.``
+The special case is a reference parameter that is captured by reference, it is using the object referred-to by the original reference, not the captured reference itself.

 Lambda functions can be stored in [`std::function`](https://en.cppreference.com/w/cpp/utility/functional/function)  or `auto` variable (their exact type is implementation specific).